 Gross Negligence and Lack of "Informed Consent"

-Within the context of medical malpractice, "gross negligence" refers to conduct so reckless or mistaken as to be virtually obvious to a layman without medical training.
+Negligence, in very general terms, is when someone does something wrong and causes harm to someone else.
+Within the context of medical malpractice, "gross negligence" refers to conduct so reckless or mistaken as to be virtually obvious to a person with no medical training.
 Examples include a surgeon amputating the wrong limb or leaving a surgical instrument inside a body cavity of the patient.
-A patient is assumed to have given "informed consent" when the doctor explains (in plain language) the patient's diagnosis, the risks of the procedure, and other options prior to treatment.

-Some states allow lawsuits for medical malpractice grounded in gross negligence without the need for expert testimony, based on the legal doctrine of res ipsa loquitur, meaning "the thing speaks for itself."
-So if a surgeon fails to obtain informed consent prior to a procedure, and the procedure results in injuries, a patient may sue for gross negligence without the need for expert testimony (since the negligence would be obvious to a layman).
+Some states allow medical malpractice lawsuits grounded in gross negligence without the need for expert testimony, based on a legal doctrine called res ipsa loquitur, meaning "the thing speaks for itself."
+So if a surgeon fails to obtain informed consent prior to a procedure, and the procedure results in injuries, a patient may sue for gross negligence, perhaps without the need for expert testimony (since the negligence would be obvious to a layman).